AndyIbanez/andyibanez-com/content/posts/strategies-asking-users-rate-your-app.md

 Having our apps have good reviews is generally a good thing.
 After all, many users look into how many stars an app has before deciding on downloading it.
 Apps with a general poor rating may not get many downloads (unless they are "essential" apps of any kind, such as companion app to another service).

-We all as developers have experience that users are quick to give a one-star review when something doesn't work right, but they are never inclined to rate 5 stars when they are satisfied with an app.
+We all as developers have experienced that users are quick to give a one-star review when something doesn't work right, but they are never inclined to rate 5 stars when they are satisfied with an app.

 Luckily  for us, Apple has given us the `SKStoreReviewController.requestReview()` API.
 Introduced in iOS 13, we can call this method (rather, its non-deprecated sibling, `SKStoreReviewController.requestReview(scene:)`) to prompt users to rate our app.